Best Nootropics for Intermittent Fasting

 - Managing stress associated with Intermittent Fasting: The stress associated with Intermittent Fasting leads to increased stress hormones such as cortisol, epinephrine, and norepinephrine.
 Nootropic adaptogens are capable of limiting the adverse effects of these stress responses.

-- Energy production: Nootropics facilitate energy to strengthen cell membrane structures, neurotransmitter stability optimized for brain cell growth, and cellular communications.
+- Energy production: Nootropics facilitate energy to strengthen cell membrane structures, and neurotransmitter stability optimized for brain cell growth, and cellular communications.

-MAXIMUM MIND for Intermittent Fasting
+Maximum Mind for Intermittent Fasting

 “The greatness of art is not to find what is common but what is unique.”

-βIsaac Bashevis Singer
+― Isaac Bashevis Singer

-MAXIMUM MIND contains various natural compounds that help you reap the most benefits out of Intermittent Fasting.
+Maximum Mind contains various natural compounds that help you reap the most benefits out of Intermittent Fasting.
 But mostly, four ingredients have special effects: L-tyrosine in its acetylated form, bacopa monnieri, citicoline, and L-theanine.

 N-Acetyl-L-Tyrosine (NALT)

 These hormones are essential to maintain a proper mood, memory, and concentration.
-NALT, the precursor, is necessary to replenish these hormones as they burnout during stress [5, 6, 7].
+NALT, the precursor, is necessary to replenish these hormones as they burn out during stress [5, 6, 7].

 Organic Bacopa Monnieri Leaf Extract